 For further insights and guidance on AWS RAM, consult the following resources:

-AWS Documentation: The official AWS RAM documentation provides comprehensive information on how to use and configure the service55.
+AWS documentation: The official AWS RAM documentation provides comprehensive information on how to use and configure the service55.

 Resource sharing best practices: AWS offers best practices guides for resource sharing to help you understand the most efficient ways to leverage AWS RAM56.